The CSV import allows you to quickly update the inventory levels of multiple stock tracked items.

 It is not possible to import both a product and its inventory at the same time.
 The product must first be created, and then inventory can be added against it.

 Importing inventory levels

-Inventory levels in Brightpearl can be updating in bulk by importing a CSV file.
-It's possible to change the inventory levels in two ways:
+Inventory levels in Brightpearl can be updated in bulk by importing a CSV file.
+It's possible to adjust inventory levels via two ways:

 - Set inventory level to quantity given will add or remove the required amount to set the total in-stock quantity to the figure in the file.
 If the file states "5" then the quantity after the import will be 5, whether the quantity before the import was 0 or 100.

 - Add/remove quantities given will add or subtract the quantity given in the file from the current in-stock quantity.
-If the file says "5" and the current in-stock quantity is 2, then that will give 7.
+If the file says "5" and the current in-stock quantity is 2, then that will result in 7 in stock.
 If the file says "-5" and current stock is 7, then that will leave 2 in stock.